 Biography

 Morón, Argentina, 1969.
 Self-taught.
 Of Italian parents and of family living across the street, around the corner and two blocks away.
 Primary school at Ramos and Secondary school at El Palomar.
-The first disco I went to was Palladium, to where I took the Bus No. 88. for an hour and a half.
-(Name your top ten disco clubs starting now!)

 Vision of art